-Android P inside
+Software: Android P inside

 But the biggest upgrades have to do with the interface.
-Android P will support gestures via its new Home button.
+Android Pie supports gestures via its new Home button.
 Similar to the iPhone X, you can swipe up from the bottom of the screen to see your open apps, but you'll also see the Google search bar and your most-used apps in the same view.
 Swipe up once more, and you'll see the apps menu with a twist.
 New predictive Actions will present helpful shortcuts, such as navigating to home via Google Maps or calling a favorite contact.

-It's too early to tell what Google is planning in terms of new forms of biometric authentication, like advanced 3D facial recognition or iris scanning.
-However, a story from Android Police back in February claimed that the company may be at least preparing future versions of Android to more easily integrate manufacturers' own custom authentication methods.
+At the very least, a story from Android Police back in February claimed that the company may be preparing future versions of Android to more easily integrate manufacturers' own custom authentication methods.
 That wouldn't mean much for the Pixel 3 specifically, though as we get closer to the devices' fall launch, we may have a better idea if or how Google intends to answer the iPhone X's Face ID.